glotzerlab/signac-flow/doc/cluster_submission.rst

 When submitting operations to the cluster, **signac-flow** assumes that each operations requires one processor and will generate a script requesting the resources accordingly.

 When you execute *parallelized* operations you need to specify that with your *operation*.
-For example, assuming that we a program called ``foo``, which will automatically parallelize onto 24, cores we could need to specify this for our operation like that:
+For example, assuming that we want to execute a program called ``foo``, which will automatically parallelize onto 24 cores.
+Then we would need to specify the operation like this:

 .. code-block:: python